 Everyone knows Amazon—or thinks they do.
 But most shoppers and even retailers misunderstand how this gargantuan marketplace really works.
 We deconstruct 8 common fallacies.

 It can feel like more rumors than facts swarm around Amazon, in part because the retailer is notoriously secretive—and that makes it hard to separate truth from speculation.
 In most news articles that discuss the world’s largest retailer, experts point out, you won’t find any sources from within the company providing actual information.
 Consequently, consumers, retailers, and brands end up making their own assumptions—many of them false.
 Add in Amazon’s constantly evolving practices, and misconceptions abound.
 We tapped a panel of on-the-ground experts to set the record straight.

 Meet the Amazon Experts

-Responsible for launching the outdoor category for Amazon Retail, Larry Pluimer worked at Amazon from 2008 to 2010.
-Now, he’s Founder/CEO of Indigitous, an Amazon services agency that provides brands with strategies and resources for Amazon advertising, catalog optimization, and vendor representation.
+Responsible for launching the outdoor category for Amazon Retail, Larry worked for Amazon from ’08-’10.
+He’s the founder of Indigitous, an Amazon services agency

-The owner of New Orleans-based Massey’s Outfitters became one of the first specialty retailers to sell gear through Amazon when he opened a third-party shop in August 2004.
-In 2014, he launched Locally to connect online shoppers with local retailers.
+Owner of one of the first retailers to sell gear through Amazon.
+In 2014 he launched Locally to connect online shoppers with retailers.

 Myth 1: Amazon is a discounter first